 Now if you’re not a tech person, I’m pretty sure the image below must have frightened you and left you clueless as to why this error has occurred.
 You get the impression that only an expert can solve this technical jargon.

 DON’T SWEAT!
-I will guide you thoroughly with the complete process on how to fix this error.
-Also, this guide will help you use VPN service for whatever reason you are using.
+I will guide you thoroughly with the complete process on how to fix this error in the UK.
+Also, this guide will help you use a VPN service for whatever reason you are using.

-It is indeed a little shocking that the real reason behind error 800 is not completely known but there are a few reasons that can possibly cause error 800 to be shown on your screen.
-Here’s a rundown of all the possible reasons as to why error 800 is being shown on your screen:
+It is indeed a little shocking that the real reason behind error 800 faced by lots of UK users is not completely known but there are a few reasons that can possibly cause error 800 to be shown on your screen.
+Here’s a rundown of all the possible reasons why error 800 is faced by you in the UK:

 - Firewall settings

 - A software that is intervening with your VPN

 - Issues with your connectivity

 - Installation of the VPN software might be corrupted or incomplete

 There might be other reasons why error 800 occurs for users in the UK, but the ones that are mentioned above are the most common.